 Dr. Raitzin’s professional interests include primary care advocacy, the doctor-patient-family relationship, behavioral health, preventative medicine, integrative medicine and evidence-based medicine.
 Some of his favorite recreational activities include pickup basketball, playing the piano and cello, martial arts (he has a black belt in Shotokan Karate), fishing, and pretty much anything outdoors!
 He is also a huge Knicks, Jets and Mets fan.

 Assistant Program Director

-Katherine Marcello, M.D.
+Katherine Tringali, M.D.

-Dr. Katherine Marcello graduated from Boston University magna cum laude with a degree in health science and a minor in human physiology.
+Dr. Katherine Tringali graduated from Boston University magna cum laude with a degree in health science and a minor in human physiology.
 She then attended Georgetown University School of Medicine where she was a member of the Gold Humanism Honor Society and graduated cum laude.
-After medical school, Dr. Marcello completed her residency in family medicine at Middlesex Hospital while completing a fellowship in integrative medicine through the University of Arizona.
+After medical school, Dr. Tringali completed her residency in family medicine at Middlesex Hospital while completing a fellowship in integrative medicine through the University of Arizona.

 Dr. Tringali is passionate about providing humanistic care.
 She is dedicated to practicing evidence-based medicine while at the same time recognizing the limitations of the allopathic model of care.
 Dr. Tringali loves to help patients foster their individual power in making a difference in their own health.
 She focuses on helping patients achieve healthy lifestyles using food as medicine and stress management techniques, including mind-body medicine.